Company Page

 Key limitations include:

-Ethoscore explicitly reflects these constraints through confidence calibration.
+Ethoscore reflects these constraints through confidence calibration.

 Medium confidence reflects:

-• Extensive documentation volume
+• Substantial documentation volume

-• Clear recurring response patterns
+• Clear recurring response patterns in public records

-• Ongoing uncertainty about internal effectiveness of reforms
+• Ongoing uncertainty about internal effectiveness of reforms not visible publicly

-Confidence signals evidence quality, not score direction.
+Confidence signals data environment, not score direction.

 How to Use This Information